iterative/dvc.org/content/blog/2021-11-17-november-21-heartbeat.md

 [here,](https://medium.com/@thanakornpanyapiang/data-versioning-with-dvc-a474af1247f5)
 [**Thanakorn Panyapiang**](https://www.linkedin.com/in/tpanyapiang/) first
-explains why data versioning is so important to successful machine learning projects and then takes us through a tutorial on DVC showing how to install and initiate DVC and then on to tracking, pushing to remote storage, modifying and switching the data.
+explains why data versioning is so important to successful machine learning projects.
+Next he takes us through a tutorial of DVC showing how to install and initiate DVC.
+Finally he covers tracking, pushing to remote storage, modifying and switching the data.
 In the future look out for more posts on the other features of DVC, including pipelines, metrics, experiments and continuous integration through CML from Thanakorn!

 <external-link
 href="https://medium.com/@thanakornpanyapiang/data-versioning-with-dvc-a474af1247f5/"